 - Nevada Society of Professional Investigators – The association works with the State of Nevada Private Investigator’s Licensing Board to confront unlicensed activity, educate its members regarding investigative matters, safeguard the general public, lobby, and set a higher professional standard among fellow P.I.’s in the State of Nevada.

 - Hire a Private Investigation Agency in Nevada – To hire a private eye in Nevada, please visit our worldwide directory of investigation agencies.
 Our directory may also help you find an agency to sponsor your training and certification efforts, and help you comply with state licensing requirements.

 - Training Resources – Improve your chances of obtaining a license in Wisconsin by completing a degree or certification program, training course, or home study course.
 Learn what options are available to get the investigative knowledge necessary to get licensed.

-Washington Private Investigator Licensing Requirements Private Investigator licensing in Washington is handled by the Washington Department of Licensing, Business & Professional
+Missouri Private Investigator Licensing Requirements Private Investigator licensing in the state of Missouri is handled by the Missouri Division of